Yudi/DiscordChatExporter/.docs/Scheduling-Linux.md

 > [!TIP]
 > To save, hold down <kbd>Ctrl</kbd> and then press <kbd>O</kbd>.
 Press <kbd>Ctrl</kbd> + <kbd>X</kbd> to exit the text editor.
-> [Check out the Gentoo Nano Guide](https://wiki.gentoo.org/wiki/Nano/Guide) if you want to know more about Nano.
+> [Check out the Gentoo Nano Guide](https://wiki.gentoo.org/wiki/Nano/Guide) if you want to know more about `nano`.

 5. Make your script executable with `chmod +x "$SCRIPT_PATH"`

 6. To run the script with user privileges, edit the cron file with `crontab -e` (preferred).
    To run the script as root, edit it with `sudo crontab -e`.
-   If you're running this command for the first time, you might be asked to select a text editor: Press <kbd>1</kbd> and then <kbd>⏎ Enter</kbd> to confirm nano as your text editor.
+   If you're running this command for the first time, you might be asked to select a text editor: Press <kbd>1</kbd> and then <kbd>⏎ Enter</kbd> to confirm `nano` as your text editor.

 7. Add the following to the end of the file: